JTSarvida/Basketball-Simulator-Cli-Project-Attempt-2/notes.md

   -current scraper method to collect the nba players urls isn't working.
 Tried debugging but pry and just placing puts throughout the method did nothing.
 Trying to figure out whats wrong.
   -Decided to redo the project on, this time making sure to follow Avi's procedure of stubbing things out, last attempt the project was breaking in several parts.
   -Honestly, it's definitely more encouraging to see working code, even if it is stubbed in rather than using actual logic.
+  -Stuck on the player stats portion of the controller.
+Figuring out how to stop the each do loop from going on infinitely.
+  -Discovered the break if condition for loops.
+Testing to see if that'll help.
+  -Found out that one main reason it wasn't working was because i forgot to place the input = gets.strip.downcase within the while loop.
+  -Got rid of if statement surrounding other layers of if statements, doesn't break the loop anymore.
+  -Switched out the each do loop for me detecting for the first instance of input equalling a player's name.

 -A command line interface that allows you to pick two teams of five and see which team would "win" in a contest.
 Once there is a winner, the user is able to play against the winning team by selecting a new team of five.
 Also make sure that in this command line interface, you are able to see what are the player's stats.
 This uses Basketball Reference